 Disassembling the left front fork base valve assembly can lead to trouble.
 Do not disassemble the left front fork base valve assembly.

-- Drain the fork oil from the left front fork cylinder unit by pumping the piston rod several times. - Hold the front fork at the inverted position for more than 20 minutes to allow the fork oil to fully drain.
+Drain the fork oil from the left front fork cylinder unit by pumping the piston rod several times.